Hamidalavi/Javascript-tips/grammer.md

 }
 ```

 **Note**: `continue itrate` does not mean "go to the `itrate` labeled position to continue", but rather, "continue the loop that is labeled `itrate` with its next iteration".
-So, it's not really an arbitrary `goto`.
+So, its not really an arbitrary `goto`.
 As you can see, we skipped over the odd iteration.

 We also have `break`, that avoid continue running code: